-National Recognition of Veterinary Registration (NRVR) is now in place in NSW, Australian Capital Territory, Victoria, South Australia, Tasmania and Queensland.
-Each of these states now recognises the registration of a veterinarian in any other state or territory of Australia with ‘deemed registration’.
+National Recognition of Veterinary Registration (NRVR) is now in place in the Australian Capital Territory, New South Wales, Northern Territory, Queensland, South Australia, Tasmania and Victoria.
+Each of these states and territories now recognises the registration of a veterinarian in any other state or territory of Australia with ‘deemed registration’.

 Under NRVR veterinarians should register in the state or territory in which they reside.

-So in practical terms a veterinarian with full registration who resides in NSW will be deemed as registered should they wish to work in
+In practical terms a veterinarian with full or specialist registration in NSW will be deemed as registered should they wish to work in:

 - Australian Capital Territory